GEMINI-Medicine/Rgemini/CONTRIBUTING.md

 6. If appropriate, add unit tests in the `tests/testthat/` directory.

+7. If adding new functions with new documentation, run `devtools::document()` and update the `_pkgdown.yml` file by adding the new function to the appropriate reference section.

-7. Submit a [pull request](https://help.github.com/articles/using-pull-requests) into the `develop` branch.
+8. Submit a [pull request](https://help.github.com/articles/using-pull-requests) into the `develop` branch.

-8. Ask a team member to review the changes (see guidelines for reviewers below) and implement additional changes based on the reviewer's feedback.
+9. Ask a team member to review the changes (see guidelines for reviewers below) and implement additional changes based on the reviewer's feedback.

-9. Once the reviewer has approved the pull request, squash all commits and merge the branch into `develop`, close the issue, and delete the branch you developed on.
+10. Once the reviewer has approved the pull request, squash all commits and merge the branch into `develop`, close the issue, and delete the branch you developed on.

 # Reviewing code